About Computer Consultants Group

 Today Bill has over 30 years in supporting Macintosh computers — having hands-on experience with virtually every Macintosh model made by Apple.
 Over the years he has worked with almost every type of business and computer network, integrating Windows, Mac, and Linux systems on networks ranging from Windows Servers to Mac and Linux servers — including consulting for large organizations to help them integrate Macs into their existing network environment.

-Bill lives on James Island, not far from where he grew up —just up the creek from his childhood home, now occupied by his older brother.
-He is married with three children, one of whom attends Clemson.
+Bill lives on James Island, not far from where he grew up —just up the creek from his childhood home.
+He is married with three children, one of whom graduated Clemson and is married, living in Colorado.
 He loves to be able to say "Go Tigers" with complete ambiguity.
 His wife went to Sewanee, Bill to H-SC — both mascots are tigers, and use the tiger-paw symbol, just like Clemson.

-After leaving the Navy in Charleston, he landed a computer consulting job with another company in Charleston before joining CCG in 2007.
-Since then Darius has been supporting hundreds of users across dozens of clients.
+Darius joined CCG in 2007.
+Since then he has been supporting hundreds of users and dozens of clients.
 Some of his clients are multi-site, requiring WANs and VPNs to keep things connected — some across the country.
 He counts among his clients REALTORS, lawyers, medical offices, auto auctions, architects, schools, manufacturers, builders, and environmental engineers.

-Darius is an invaluable part of the CCG team, and can boast of having one of the broadest ranges of experience of any computer consultant.
 Over the years he has obtained certifications as MCSE, MCSA, MCP, A+, among others.
 He has taught A+, Microsoft Certification, Cisco certification, and introductory Basic and C programming courses.
-He has supported just about every commercial computer system, including Windows NT - 8, Mac OS 7 through OS X 10.10, Windows Server NT4 through 2012, Linux in multiple flavors, and even IBM AS/400 systems and terminals.
+He has supported Windows NT - 8, Mac OS 7 through OS X 10.13, Windows Server NT4 through 2012, Linux in multiple flavors, and even IBM AS/400 systems and terminals.
 His broad experience with network support includes MS Exchange, OWA, MS SQL, Terminal Services, Citrix, WANs, LANs, Remote Access, and enterprise antivirus, among many others.

 Darius lives in Mt.
 Pleasant with his wife and two daughters.
-His son attends the University of Pennsylvania, and made him jealous by interning at Google one summer.
+His son graduate the University of Pennsylvania, and makes him jealous by working at Google.

 A native of Summerville, David joined the team in the summer of 2015.
 He has a passion for technology, and has been pursuing a career in the field since 2003.
 After a stint in the Air Force, where he trained as a Communications and Computer Systems Operations Journeyman, he worked for various local computer support organizations, including Odom's Computing and Geek Squad, as well as doing temp-consulting work at MUSC and Campus technologies.
 David is currently pursing a degree in Computer Information Systems at Trident Technical College.